Robert Marasco: Career

 During his time teaching at Regis High School, Marasco wrote Child's Play.
 Child's Play debuted at the Royale Theater in New York on February 17, 1970.
 Starring Pat Hingle and Ken Howard, the play dealt with demonic doings at a Roman Catholic boys' school.
-Marasco drew both on his experience as a teacher of Latin and Greek classics at Regis High School and a newspaper account he had read about a teacher who, after assigning his students some homework, immediately killed himself by jumping out a window.
+Marasco drew both on his experience as a teacher of Latin and Greek classics at Regis High School and a newspaper account he had read about a teacher who, after assigning his students some homework, immediately killed himself by jumping out of a window.

-Child's Play garnered a rave review on opening night from Clive Barnes of The New York Times, followed by a Tony nomination for Best Play of the Year.
+Child's Play garnered a rave review on opening night from Clive Barnes of The New York Times, followed by a Tony Award nomination for Best Play of the Year.
 The production ran for 342 performances between February and December 1970.
 Following a less successful London production at the Queen's Theatre in 1971, the play was made into a film in 1972; Sidney Lumet directed, and the cast included James Mason, Robert Preston, and Beau Bridges.

 After Child's Play, he published two novels: Burnt Offerings in 1973, and Parlor Games in 1979.

 Burnt Offerings was adapted into a 1976 film directed by Dan Curtis, starring Karen Black and Oliver Reed, with such veteran actors as Burgess Meredith, Eileen Heckart, and Bette Davis in small roles.